UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

         Regardless of whether you have attached any device to any of the *Voltage/Current Bricklets*, you should be able to enumerate all of the bricklets in the *Brick Viewer*.

-XX.
-Prepare the extension cables for ATX, EPS P4/P8 and the PCIe cables.
+11. Prepare the extension cables for ATX, EPS P4/P8 and the PCIe cables.

+    We recommend measuring the reqiured cables once you have assembled the Tinkerforge bricks and bricklets and have decided on where to place them.
+The cables should be as long as necessary, but as short as possible.

+    When deciding the length of the PCIe power cables, remember that some GPUs might be higher than others.